CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 are open or taken.
 It will also give users the option to let it be known when they are leaving a certain parking spot, so others will know that a spot will be available soon.

+### STATUS:
+No building neccessary.
+Every team member had to install python3 with all dependencies to run the API, as well as the DB.